ngorden/agape-deus/README.md

 As this does not appear to be distributed on its own, you will need to install Rust.

 How you do this will depend on your distribution.
-But typically, it will be something like:
+For example, on Manjaro, you would do as follows:

 ```
     $ sudo pamac install rust